 - HPI: include date of Dx, date of infection if known, nadir CD4, peak VL, OIs and Sxs (stage HIV)

 - PMH: include prior TB or exposure, PPD history, chicken pox, shingles, residence and travel, mental health (e.g. depression screening), weight change.

-- Meds: ARV history (if any), OTCs, dietary supplements, methadone
+- Meds: ARV history (if any), other medications, OTCs, dietary supplements, methadone

 - Substance use: street, prescribed, recreational, needle-sharing, alcohol use (with CAGE or AUDIT), smoking

-- Sexual history: practices, barrier use, HIV status of partners, STDs
+- Sexual history: practices, barrier use, HIV status of partner(s) including viral load, STDs

 - Allergies: sulfonamides, penicillin, hypersensitivity to prior ARVs and any other relevant medication allergies.